 Trifurcation leaves behind a much-smaller higher-density (higher-metalicity) residual core by spinning off the gaseous volatiles into the bar-mode arms, where the bar-mode arms condense into the next-generation twin binary pair.
 But while the densest solids gravitationally sequester in the core, the heaviest gaseous isotopes are presumably fractionated into the bar-mode arms by the centrifugal centrifuge effect.
 So while the residual core acquires the highest metallicity solids of the trifurcated components, the twin binary pair presumably acquires the heaviest gaseous isotopes, where gravity wins inside a certain threshold radius of a bar-mode instability and centrifugal force wins beyond the threshold radius.

-Jupiter apparently also underwent FFF following trifurcation pinch off, followed by two generations of moony trifurcation.
+Jupiter apparently also underwent (pinch-off) FFF during Jupiter-Saturn trifurcation, forming a super moon which apparently underwent two generations of moony trifurcation.
+(See the following subsection for an explanation of ‘pinch-off FFF’.
 Indeed, Io (3.528 g/cm3) and Europa (3.013 g/cm3) are considerably denser than Ganymede (1.936 g/cm3) and Callisto (1.8344 g/cm3), in line with residual cores having higher density then their twin binary pair siblings.
 But if so, Jupiter is missing a residual core of second-generation moony trifurcation of twin-binary-pair Io and Europa.